makstyle119/database-design/README.md

     - email
 - **Surrogate Key** is a key that is not present in the real world.
     - mostly a id column
+- **Foreign Key** is primary key use in another table to make foreign relations

 ## key Points
 - *One Entity - (table) should only contain relevant data*